 This course is an in-depth study of the uses of and issues related to computers and information systems in society.
 Topics explore the benefits and professional impact of continuing career preparation, career progression, and outreach to the community, ethical development, and ethical behavior.
 Controversies and alternative points of view are evaluated on issues such as professional ethics and professional responsibility.
 Students research and write extensively on course topics; 3 hours of lecture per week.
-Prerequisite: Junior standing

-CIS 3152 Networks II (4)

-This is a second course in networks with an emphasis on the upper layers of the OSI model and network programming.
-Topics include TCP/IP protocol behavior (including coverage of IPv6), client/ server programming, and at least one application level protocol such as HTTP or SMTP/MIME.
+Prerequisite: Junior standing at least one application level protocol such as HTTP or SMTP/MIME.
 An introduction to character sets and XML is also presented.
 In addition, at least one remote procedure call system is covered; 3 hours of lecture, 2 hours of laboratory per week.
 Prerequisite: CIS 2151 and CIS 2010 or 2025

+CIS 3152 Networks Programming (4)

+This course in networks has an emphasis on the upper layers of the OSI model and network programming.
+Topics include TCP/IP protocol behavior (including coverage of IPv6), client/server programming, and